anyenvs/globalenv/README.md

 Usage: globalenv <command> [<args>]

 Some useful globalenv commands are:
-    local       Set or show the local application-specific Helm version global      Set or show the global Helm version install     Install the specified version of Helm uninstall   Uninstall the specified version of Helm version     Show the current Helm version and its origin versions    List all Helm versions available to globalenv
+    local       Set or show the local application-specific Env version global      Set or show the global Env version install     Install the specified version of Env uninstall   Uninstall the specified version of Env version     Show the current Env version and its origin versions    List all Env versions available to globalenv

 See `globalenv help <command>' for information on a specific command.
 For full documentation, see: https://github.com/anyenvs/globalenv#readme